jdyver/cd-demo/README.md

 ### Exercise 2.
 Deploy 50 Jobs
 #### Step 0.
 Prerequisites 0.1 and 0.2

  - 0.2 Has to be done/checked every time

     `git branch`

 #### Step 1.
 Single cluster configured for CLI
+ - Clear out the old/other cluster profiles (Requirement to be removed)

     `dcos cluster remove --all`

+- Add the active cluster

     `dcos cluster add http://<your url>`

 #### Step 2.
 Install Jenkins
  a.
 Through CLI or UI

     `cd-demo jd$ dcos package install --yes jenkins`

  b.
 DO NOT DO - JUST FOR NOTES; OPTION (Do not do this if you do not do 2a)

  — <b>slash at the end of the URL!</b>

     `cd-demo jd$ python3 bin/demo.py install --latest http://jdyckowsk-elasticl-108ld3uvv6r15-1683503373.us-west-2.elb.amazonaws.com/`

  — <b>slash at the end of the URL!</b>

 #### Step 3.
 Run script
  — <b>slash at the end of the URL!</b>

     `cd-demo jd$ python3 bin/demo.py dynamic-agents http://jdyckowsk-elasticl-108ld3uvv6r15-1683503373.us-west-2.elb.amazonaws.com/`

  — <b>slash at the end of the URL!</b>

 ![Python Dynamic-Agents Output](https://github.com/jdyver/cd-demo-jd/blob/master/img/cd-demo_dynamic-agents.png)